 Fledging time: 32-37 days

-Habitat and Distribution: Kestrels are familiar and widespread, only absent from areas in the most extreme north and west of the country.
+Kestrels are familiar and widespread, only absent from areas in the most extreme north and west of the country.
 Although birds of fairly open country, they adapt well to a range of habitats and can be found in urban areas, farmland and even large gardens as well as open heathland, moorland and upland areas.

-Feeding: Kestrels feed almost exclusively on small mouse-sized mammals.
-Voles are a favourite, although in certain areas young Rats may be an important food source exposing Kestrels to commercial rodent poisons.
+Kestrels feed almost exclusively on small mouse-sized mammals.
+Voles are a favourite, although in certain areas young rats may be an important food source exposing Kestrels to commercial rodent poisons.
 Kestrels are, however, very adaptable birds and will make use of any opportunities as they arrive, including taking birds, especially nestlings, invertebrates, bats, reptiles and amphibians but they lack the agility to be especially good predators of birds, unlike the other falcons Merlin, Peregrine and Hobby.
 Each Kestrel requires the equivalent of 4-8 voles a day.

 Our Mission